Living in Russia?

 The Russian Language: Learn the Basics

-We have outlined the excellent quality of the Russian school system and the high level of education in part one of this article.
-While the focus tends to be more on scientific and technological fields, you are likely to meet people with a good grasp of the English language in large parts of the business world.
-In the giant expat hubs Moscow and Saint Petersburg, it might be possible (albeit hard) to get by without speaking any Russian at all; however, there are a few large “buts”.
+We have outlined the Russian school system and the high level of education in part one of this article.
+While the educational focus tends to be more on scientific and technological fields, you are likely to meet people with a good grasp of the English language in most parts of the business world.
+In daily life, however, it will be very difficult to get by without speaking any Russian at all, even in the expat hotspots of Moscow and Saint Petersburg.

-First off, you will obviously face quite a few challenges in everyday life if you cannot read the Cyrillic script.
-You will probably not come across too many signs or labels using the Latin alphabet.
-Furthermore, completely lacking any kind of understanding of the local language will not make you a popular person anywhere in the world.
+First off, you will obviously face challenges in everyday life if you cannot read the Cyrillic script, as there are not many signs or labels using the Latin alphabet.
+Furthermore, completely lacking any understanding of the local language will not endear you to local residents anywhere in the world.

-In order to make the most of your time as an expat in Russia, both on a social and intercultural level and also in everyday life, you need to know at least very basic “survival” Russian.
-We strongly advise you to pick up at least a few basic words and phrases prior to your relocation to Russia, and, your busy schedule permitting, look for a reputable language school in your new home city.
+In order to make the most of your time as an expat in Russia, not only on a social and intercultural level, but alsoin everyday life, you need to know at least basic “survival” Russian.
+We strongly advise you to pick up at least a few basic words and phrases prior to your relocation to Russia, and, if your busy schedule permits, look for a reputable language school in your new home city.
 Check out the popular chains Liden & Denz or Language Link, or ask your employer for contact details!

 Everyday Etiquette: Straightforward and Less Restrained

-In a professional setting, you can expect most of your coworkers to have a good idea of Western culture.
-Many smaller faux-pas will be met with understanding or forgiveness, and there is usually little need to be concerned about seriously offending someone if your misbehavior is not too glaring.
-Even if you experience a somewhat rocky start in your first few days or weeks, stay motivated to interact with and learn from your new coworkers and neighbors, who will be happy to teach you about the basics.
+In a professional setting, it is likely that most of your co-workers will already have a good understanding of Western culture.
+Many smaller faux-pas will be met with sympathy or forgiveness, and there is usually little need to be concerned about seriously offending someone if your misbehavior is not too glaring.
+Even if you experience a somewhat rocky start in your first few days or weeks, stay motivated to interact with and learn from your new coworkers and neighbors, who will be happy to teach you the basic etiquette.

-Do not feel intimidated of offended if your Russian counterpart is very straightforward in conversation.
+Do not feel intimidated of offended if your Russian acquaintances are very straightforward in conversation.
 They are not rude or trying to offend.
 It is simply the norm to bluntly ask about somewhat personal things, such as finances or political viewpoints.
 Also, behavior in public tends to be more aggressive and less restrained than you might be used to.
-You will be able to confirm this fact yourself when using public transportation.
-Being pushed by strangers is part of the daily grind.
+This will become apparent when you use public transportation, where being pushed by strangers is part of the daily grind.

 Do not feel alienated if you are not greeted with smiles everywhere you go.
-The uses of smiling, or rather, the situations in which smiling is acceptable, are a lot less numerous in Russia.
+The situations in which smiling is acceptable are a lot less numerous in Russia.
 Smiling at every greeting might come across as a sign of insincerity, and usually, people only smile as a sign of friendship or if something amusing happens.

-For a brief overview of acceptable etiquette in the Russian workplace, please see our article on working in Moscow.
+For a brief overview of business etiquette in the Russian workplace, please see our article on working in Moscow.

-Unfortunately, it is not uncommon for so-called “visible minorities” to become victims of unprovoked violence by right-wing extremists.
+On a similar note, it is unfortunately not uncommon for so-called “visible minorities” to become victims of unprovoked xenophobic violence by right-wing extremists.
 This is a known problem throughout the Russian Federation.
 If you are a member of a visible minority, please be alert and aware of your surroundings and take any necessary precautions.